 |Over 100 lbs.||2 to 3 tsp.||10 to 15 chews|

-My dogs take these like a dog treat, from my hand.
+My dogs take these as a dog treat, from my hand.
 You can also mix them in with your pet’s moist food.

-If your dogs have never taken turmeric before, start them slowly with a half serving over a few weeks, so you don’t have stomach upset issue.
+If your dogs have never taken turmeric before, start them slowly with a half serving over a few weeks, so you don’t have stomach upset issues.
 Give water free-choice.
 Turmeric can be binding.

 Other fats can be used in place of coconut oil.
 Try beef tallow or lard, if your pet doesn’t do well on coconut oil.
 Avoid soy milk and soy oil.

 The turmeric should be high-quality organic turmeric, like this one, not the kind of turmeric that you get in the spice section of your grocery store.
 Turmeric should be protected from light and stored in the fridge.